 Bad credit is like a shackle around your ankle.
 It can make getting a decent loan, buying a car, and even renting an apartment more difficult.
-But even the worst credit scores aren’t set in stone.
+Even the worst credit scores are salvageable, though.
 It’ll take some time, research, and discipline, but fixing bad credit is always possible.
-And you don’t need to hire a credit repair service to do it for you.
-Just follow our guide to free credit repair to improve your score without having to pay any third party for help.
+You don’t need to hire a credit repair service to do it for you, either.
+If you follow this guide to free credit repair, you’ll start seeing results without having to so much as open your wallet.

 What Is Credit Repair?